 Continuing through Dec.
-23, ESPNNewYork.com will run a series called "Christmas Countdown" examining a hot topic each day that involves the New Jersey Nets.
+23, ESPNNewYork.com will run a series called "Christmas Countdown" examining a hot topic each day that involves "your New ...
+York ...
+Knicks!" as PA announcer Mike Walczewski says with slight pauses and strong punctuation.

 Today's Hot Topic: Bench boss